-Before the start of Construction and following Project approval, VBNC will establish a process to facilitate ongoing fisheries-industry consultation on all aspects of the marine facilities Construction Phase as they relate to established fisheries operations.
-This will help to ensure that potential negative effects are addressed and avoided or reduced.
-The consultation process will include individual area fishers and aquaculture operators.
+Before the start of Construction and following Project approval, Vale Inco NL will initiate a process to facilitate fisheries-industry consultation on all aspects of the marine facilities Construction Phase as they relate to established fisheries and aquaculture operations.
+A Project Fisheries and Aquaculture Liaison Committee (FALC) will be established for this purpose.
+The FALC will include individual area fishers and the aquaculture operator; this will help ensure that potential negative effects are addressed and avoided or reduced.

 The CSZ for the wharf expansion will be clearly marked with buoys.
-To reduce the effects of Construction on fishing activities, VBNC will restrict the size of the area to be set aside for a CSZ to allow as much use of the established grounds in the vicinity of the construction area as possible (within the constraints of safety).
+To reduce the effects on fishing activities, Vale Inco NL will restrict the size of the area to be set aside for a CSZ to allow as much use of the established grounds in the vicinity of the construction area as possible (within the constraints of safety).